reascr/Multi-Author-Writing-Style-Analysis-2024/README.md

 This folder contains a script to produce solution files in the output required by PAN at CLEF.

 #### data
+This folder contains .csv files for the test and validation data.

 #### data_augmentation
-This folder contains a script to create additional training data.
+This folder contains a script to create additional training data and balancing classes by oversampling.
+Additionally, it contains teh balanced and augmented training and validation datasets.

 #### data_pipeline
-This folder contains a script to process the original data provided by PAN at CLEF.
+This folder contains a script to process the original data provided by PAN at CLEF and the new training and validation datasets.

 #### pan24-multi-author-analysis
 Contains the original data provided by PAN at CLEF.